Hexham : Abbey Town

-Hexham’s recorded history does not begin until 674 A.D, three centuries after the Roman departure, when in Anglo-Saxon times, an abbey was founded here by the Northumbrian saint and bishop, called Wilfrid.
+One suggestion is the town was once the site of a number of Roman villas belonging to prominent Roman officers but this has never been proved.
+Hexham’s recorded history does not in fact begin until AD 674, three centuries after the Roman departure, when in Anglo-Saxon times, an abbey was founded here by the Northumbrian saint and bishop, Wilfrid.

 The results were the great churches at Hexham and Ripon.
 Hexham Abbey was one of the first buildings in Anglo-Saxon Britain to make full use of stone.
 Wilfrid’s abbey at Hexham was regarded as one of the finest in the country and its beauty was particularly enhanced by the use of Roman stones taken from the ruins of Hadrian’s Wall and the nearby Roman fort at Corbridge.